Betsy-Bot/betsy-web-components/README.md

 # Betsy Bot Material 3 Aurelia Web Components
 For use in Aurelia 2 only.
-Does not support Aurelia 1
+Does not support Aurelia 1.

+Originally created for [Betsy Bot](https://betsybot.xyz/) but now available for anyone to use.

 ## Start dev web server
+**Currently not implemented.**

     pnpm start